Single variable response curves

 n

-(numeric) an integer guiding the number of breaks.
-Default = 100
+(numeric) an integer guiding the number of breaks to produce the curve.
+Default = 100.

 show_variability